SonderJ/VPC_gen2_test/README.md

 # Terraform with Schematics on VPC Gen2

-I just did a very simple testing to provision resources on IBM Cloud with Terraform and Schematices.
+I just did some very simple testing to provision resources on IBM Cloud with Terraform and Schematices.

 This is not another Schematics or Terraform guide (you better follow the links below) just some notes that may also help others ...

 ### Things to read and watch
 1. About Terraform